BU-Spark/se-bu-csc-hours-tracking/README.md

 `npm install`

-`docker compose up`: spin up a local instance of postgres to avoid using the production database

 `npx prisma migrate deploy` (run `npx prisma studio` if you want to see the contents)

 `npm run dev`

-**To build the frontend for deployment**:

-`npm run build`

 ---